EDIT 2020–06–09: Update the “limitations” section: Starting with GraalVM 20.1, C++ is also works in managed mode.

 One particularly interesting language supported in GraalVM is an LLVM bitcode interpreter which can execute LLVM bitcode in a managed environment.
 It is useful for running unmanaged languages like C and C++ on top of GraalVM, running native extensions for dynamic languages like Ruby, R, or Python, and letting the native code participate in the polyglot world when mixing these.

-In this article, we explore a new feature of the Enterprise Edition of GraalVM: sandboxed execution of native code.
+In this article, we explore a new feature of the Enterprise Edition of GraalVM: managed execution of native code.
 It not only enables native code to participate in the polyglot programs, passing and receiving the data from any other supported language, but it also executes all native code in a managed environment with additional safety guarantees: catching illegal pointer accesses, accessing arrays outside of the bounds, and so on.

 Imagine you have a hello world C code like this: